kuteykin/kuteykin/README.md

 - 👋 Hi, I’m Konstantin Kuteykin-Teplyakov, researcher.
 - 👀 I’m interested in study of Intelligence (both Artificial and Natural) and mechanisms of Cognition.
 - 🌱 I’m currently learning Data Science (Machine Learning / Deep Learning) and its application for Drug Discovery.
-- 📫 How to reach me ... write to <konstantin.kuteykin@upf.edu>
+- 📫 Wanna reach me?
+Write to <konstantin.kuteykin@upf.edu>
 -

 <!---